sebastiencs/crash-test/README.md

 When an application write to the storage (with the syscalls `write(2)`, `chmod(2)`, `fsync(2)`, etc), it translates at the block layer to a sequence of requests: [`REQ_META`, `REQ_PREFLUSH`, `REQ_FUA`, ..](https://github.com/torvalds/linux/blob/8ab2afa23bd197df47819a87f0265c0ac95c5b6a/include/linux/blk_types.h#L387-L422)

+We focus only on the request `FUA` (Force Unit Access), because attempting to read the storage after other requests leads to invalid file system.
 We ensure that after every FUA requests, the database is in a valid state, and that Tezedge is able to restart with that database.
 A `FUA` request can be triggered from an application by calling `fsync` or `fdatasync`